KarasiewiczStephane/WitOMI/README.md

 | Alal |  12.048146|  4.9846448|  1.7027475|  5.360754|  41.4|  14.1|  44.5|
 | Anan |   9.645091|  5.7954132|  1.3592329|  2.490445|  60.1|  14.1|  25.8|

-The test for statistical significance can now be implemented
+The test for statistical significance can now be implemented, which correspond to the comparison between the observe species' marginality and the simulated values, hereafter 100 random permutations, under the null hypothesis that the species is indifferent to its environment (Dolédec et al., 2000).

 ``` r
 rtest(nic1,100)
 ```

-    ## class: krandtest lightkrandtest
+    ## class: krandtest
     ## Monte-Carlo tests
     ## Call: as.krandtest(sim = t(sim), obs = obs)
     ##